 Every cigarette you smoke harms your baby.
 Cigarettes restrict the essential oxygen supply to your baby.
 So their tiny heart has to beat harder every time you smoke.
 Cigarettes contain over 4,000 chemicals.
 Protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.
-You will be offered carbon monoxide testing at your booking appointment to assess the level of carbon monoxide to assist with the decision to quit smoking.
+You will be offered carbon monoxide testing at your booking appointment to assess the level of carbon monoxide in your blood to assist with the decision to quit smoking.
+Carbon monoxide testing will be offered after your baby is born if you have a high level of carbon monoxide in your blood at booking.